nullgr/app-core/README.md

 Each project contains an utility package, so this project is called upon to replace it, as well as find a quick solution for everyday tasks.
 You can add the library completely or select only the modules you need.

-See [Getting Started](#getting-started) for more information about how to start using this library7
+See [Getting Started](#getting-started) for more information about how to start using this library.

 Few samples:
 ===========